SquareMileApp/vagrantpress/README.md

 This is a fairly simple project to get up and running.
 The procedure for starting up a working WordPress is as follows:

-1. Clone the project.
-(There’s only master branch.)
+1. Run `git clone git@github.com:SquareMileApp/vagrantpress.git`
 2. Run `vagrant plugin install vagrant-hostsupdater` from command line
+3. Run `git submodule init`
+4. Run `git submodule update`
-2. Run the command `vagrant up` from the directory
+5. Run the command `vagrant up` from the directory
-3. Run `vagrant ssh`
+6. Run `vagrant ssh`
-3. Run `sudo apt-get install language-pack-en`
+7. Run `sudo apt-get install language-pack-en`
-4. Open your browser to http://vagrantpress.dev
+8. Open your browser to http://vagrantpress.dev

 ## Working with the environment